hemanshu-bhojwani/hemanshu-bhojwani/README.md

 - 👋 Hi, I’m Hemanshu Bhojwani
 - 👀 I’m interested in Software Engineering
+- 🎓 I am a Class of 2024 Computer Science Major at Boston University
 <!--- - 🌱 I’m currently learning Computer Systems & C -->
 <!--- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: hemanshub@outlook.com